Frequently Asked Questions

 When will the Maritime Link be operational?

-Construction of the Maritime Link began in early 2014.
+Construction of the Maritime Link began in early 2014 and first power occurred in December 2016.
 The Maritime Link is currently operational.

 Will the Maritime Link Project create jobs?